Technical

 Steering

 The MX-5 has always been praised for the accuracy and driver connection of its steering.
-For the 2024 model year car friction in the steering rack has been reduced to further enhance the nimble and precise response of the MX-5.
+For the latest model car friction in the steering rack has been reduced to further enhance the nimble and precise response of the MX-5.
 Friction has been reduced by around five per cent, which combined with refined electric-power steering control logic has further improved the sense of oneness with the road that the MX-5 is famed for.

 Chassis